The 21 Best Things To Do in Bucharest, Romania

 People's Salvation Cathedral under construction in Bucharest

 Located on Calea Victoriei, CEC Palace is the headquarters of the state-owned CEC bank.
-The palace is truly beautiful thanks to the exquisite French Renaissance style architecture.
-It is topped with a towering glass and metal dome in the centre, with 4 smaller domes on the corners of the building.
+The palace is truly beautiful, thanks to its exquisite French Renaissance architecture.
+It’s topped with a towering glass and metal dome in the centre and four smaller domes on the corners.

 Construction of the palace was completed in 1900, and its unique design was particularly helpful to the bank’s customers.
 Due to the way in which the sound travels upwards in the building, conversations cannot be overheard, helping to provide high levels of privacy.

 Although the imposing design makes it a wonderful sight at any time of day, the palace is particularly beautiful at night when lit up.
-Unfortunately it is not possible to go inside the CEC bank, but don’t let that stop you from admiring the impressive exterior!
+Unfortunately it’s not possible to go inside the CEC bank, but don’t let that stop you from admiring the impressive exterior!

 CEC Palace - beautiful architecture lit up at night in Bucharest